 Finally, and probably most importantly, you need to stay safe.

-There’s no denying riding at night can be dangerous.
+There’s no denying riding at night has its dangers.
 The likelihood of crashing is higher, you’re less visible to other trail (and road) users and you’re less likely to encounter other riders in the event of an accident.

 Take a working rear light even if you’re planning on staying off-road – you never know what might happen.